 Announcement Tours - which are shown automatically to users.

-Analogous to sending an email to a user, these are not directly solicited and are the product's attempt at encouraging the user towards an action that they will find useful or valuable.Β They display based on the Segment and different rules you set.Walkthrough Tours - which are displayed manually once a user starts them.
+Analogous to sending an email to a user, these are not directly solicited and are the product's attempt at encouraging the user towards an action that they will find useful or valuable.Β They display based on the Segment and different rules you set.Walkthrough Tours - they are displayed manually once a user starts them.

 Similar to a help article that a user seeks out and reads.
 A user has a clear intention and is motivated to invest effort in learning more to accomplish their objective.ΒEmails and help articles have very different formats -- different lengths, different styles, and different designs.
 Emails require heavy testing and analysis to be successful, whereas with articles it's easier to know if they resolved the user's questions.

-π‘ Consider your users' needs as well, and use the Tour Type that's more likely to act on both your goals and their challenges.
+π€ Consider your users' needs and use the Tour Type that's more likely to act on both your goals and their challenges.

 This Tour type shines when you want to drive user awareness and product discovery.